 What is your financial situation?
 How much time and money do you want to devote to investing each week?
 What are your goals with cryptocurrencies?
 Do you want to generate passive income or do you want to make quick gains?
 Are you sensitive to risk?
 Are you ready to withstand drops of 10, 20 or 30% in one day?
 In short, you will understand, you must start by determining credible expectations based on your current situation before even looking for a promising crypto.

 Another crucial question to ask yourself before investing in cryptocurrencies is which platform you can trust.
 Indeed, the crypto field is filled with malicious people and sites.
 If you are not vigilant, you can see your account completely emptied.
 To help you navigate this complex world, we present three strategies that correspond to three types of investors.
-In addition, we introduce you to the best cryptocurrency exchange platforms to be able to implement them.
+In addition, we introduce you to the best cryptocurrency exchange platforms, such as OKX.com to be able to implement them.

 The three investor profiles